telerik/xamarin-forms-docs/controls/listview/features/listview-features-selection.md

 This is the default selection mode.
 It allows users to select only one item.
 This is how it looks.

+Figure 1: ListView SingleSelection in Android

 ![ListView SingleSelection Android](images/listview-features-selection-single-android.png)

+Figure 2: ListView SingleSelection in iOS

 ![ListView SingleSelection iOS](images/listview-features-selection-single-ios.png)

 ## Multiple Selection

 To enable it the **SelectionMode** property should be set to **SelectionMode.Multiple**.
 This mode allows users to select more than one item.
 Here is how it looks.

+Figure 1: ListView MultipleSelection in Android

 ![ListView MultipleSelection Android](images/listview-features-selection-multiple-android.png)

+Figure 1: ListView MultipleSelection in iOS

 ![ListView MultipleSelection iOS](images/listview-features-selection-multiple-ios.png)